marcuslau0903/week6Server-Side-APIs-Weather-Dashboard/README.md

-# 06 Server-Side APIs: Weather Dashboard
+# Server-Side APIs: Weather Dashboard

+## Link to deployed URL
+[https://marcuslau0903.github.io/week6Server-Side-APIs-Weather-Dashboard/]

-## Objective:
+## Descriptions:
-This week's task is to develop a Weather Dashboard using frameworks such as HTML, Bootstrap, powered by Jquery and Javascript.
+A Weather Dashboard using frameworks such as HTML, Bootstrap, powered by Jquery and Javascript.
 The webpage will retrieve data from third-party weather API [OpenWeather API](https://openweathermap.org/api) by making fetch requests and dynamically render captured data results based on user search input.
 In addition, the webpage requires `localStorage` to store any persistent data.

-## Link to deployed URL
-[https://marcuslau0903.github.io/week6Server-Side-APIs-Weather-Dashboard/]

-## Acceptance Criteria

 - [x] WHEN the user searches for a city, the webpage will fetch data from a weather API and return results of current and future weather conditions.
 - [x] Searched histories are added to local storage/presented below the search bar, it allows the user to revisit the city by clicking on them.